xflr6/concepts/docs/manual.rst

     >>> c
     <Context object mapping 6 objects to 10 properties [b9d20179] at 0x...>

-The same custom storage format is also available as plain Python :class:`dict`, e.g. to be used with other methods of (de)serialization such as :mod:`pickle`, :func:`pprint.pprint` + :func:`ast.literal_eval`, yaml_, toml, xml, a database, etc. Use :meth:`~.Context.todict` and  :meth:`.Context.fromdict`:
+The same custom storage format is also available as plain Python :obj:`dict`, e.g. to be used with other methods of (de)serialization such as :mod:`pickle`, :func:`pprint.pprint` + :func:`ast.literal_eval`, yaml_, toml, xml, a database, etc. Use :meth:`~.Context.todict` and  :meth:`.Context.fromdict`: